mmoayyed/mmoayyed.github.io/_posts/2023-06-20-cas70-authentication-protocol-simulations.md

     username=casuser&password=Mellon&service=https%3A%2F%2Fapereo.github.io'
 ```

-The produced payload will have the following structure where youw:
+The produced payload will have the following structure:

 ```json
 {